What should you expect?

 - Your past and current sporting history

 - Your medical history related to your injury and overall health

 Next, a thorough physical examination is performed.
-A short bio-mechanical assessment is added to outline possible risk factors to the injury.
+A short biomechanical assessment is added to outline possible risk factors for the injury.

 If needed, imaging is ordered (such as X-ray, CT or MRI).

-Later, if suitable, imaging with an Ultrasound at the rooms is performed.
+Later, if suitable, imaging with an Ultrasound in the rooms is performed.

 - The extent, natural history and prognosis of the injury/condition